top of page

 Jess adopts a nuanced and subversive approach to her work, supporting others in their journey towards greater aliveness and well-being.
 She believes that when we are able to embrace the messy and challenging aspects of our humanity, we can move into more expansive and rich ways of being in our body and in the world.

-As we cultivate a deeper understanding of our embodied experience we gain trust, wisdom, and a greater capacity for connection and fulfillment.
 By nurturing a container that can hold and support the vastness of our experiences, we can start to move through life with a deeper sense of knowing, possibility, and the ability to more confidently embrace the complexities, and challenges that come with it.

 Jess takes a non-linear approach to supporting others.
 She understands the importance of not imposing specific values and beliefs on the concept of health and healing.
 Instead, she prioritizes supporting individuals in connecting with their bodies, emphasizing pleasure, care, and a sense of trust and security that is experienced through increased embodiment.